ros-workshop/slam-navigation/README.md

 </details>

-The following Husky Debian packages should have been installed in the previous workshop.
+The following Husky Debian packages should have been installed in yesterday's workshop session:
 ```bash
 sudo apt install ros-$ROS_DISTRO-husky-simulator
 sudo apt install ros-$ROS_DISTRO-husky-viz
 ```
-For this session, install the `ros-noetic-husky-navigation` package also.
+For this session, install the `husky_navigation` package also:

 ```bash
 sudo apt install ros-$ROS_DISTRO-husky-navigation
 ```

-**Note**: The `husky-navigation` package is dependent on the `gmapping` and `move_base` ROS packages that are used in this workshop and will be installed automatically.
+**Note**: The `husky_navigation` package is dependent on the `gmapping` and `move_base` ROS packages that are used in this workshop and will be installed automatically.

 ## Launching the SLAM and Navigation Stacks

-To jump start a working configuration, this repository includes a customised version of Clearpath's `husky_navigation` package.
+To jump start with a working configuration, this repository includes a customised version of Clearpath's `husky_navigation` package.

-First start four separate terminal windows (hint: consider using a split screen terminal such as `apt install terminator`), and source your Catkin workspace
+First start four separate terminal windows (hint: consider using a split screen terminal such as `terminator`), and source your Catkin workspace

 <details><summary>Click for a hint</summary>